Courts continue to function under COVID emergency orders

 General District courts statewide reported disposition of about 1% fewer civil and criminal cases in 2021 compared to 2020, but 9.5% more traffic cases.
 The total caseload decreased from 2020 to 2021 by nearly 11%.

-Juvenile and Domestic courts reported increases of 13.7% more adult cases were finalized and 7.4% more cases involving juveniles, compared to the prior year, according to the report.
+Juvenile and Domestic courts reported increases of 13.7% more adult cases finalized and 7.4% more cases involving juveniles compared to the prior year, according to the report.
 The caseload statewide declined a combined 6.3% in 2021 compared to the prior year.

 “I think the Supreme Court is continuing to extend this emergency because the [COVID case] numbers vary so much throughout the commonwealth.
 There are still some hot spots,” Flannagan said.